-When optimizing your law firm SEO website, you have to use local keywords so that Google has a fair idea about the location you’re targeting.
+When optimizing your law firm SEO website, you have to use local, long tail keywords so that Google has a fair idea about the location you’re targeting.

 For example, if you are a child custody attorney based in Miami, you need to sprinkle the right keyword across the website’s content.
 In this case, it would be “child custody attorney Miami”.
 You have to make sure you are not stuffing the website’s content with the target keyword phrase.

 – H1 Tag